woodpecker-ci/woodpecker/docs/docs/20-usage/71-repo-settings.md

 ## Project visibility

-You can change the visibility of your project by this setting.
-If a user has access to a project they can see all builds and their logs and artifacts.
+You can change the visibility of your repository by this setting.
+If a user has access to a repository they can see all builds and their logs and artifacts.
 Settings, Secrets and Registries can only be accessed by owners.

-- `Public` Every user can see your project without being logged in.
+- `Public` Every user can see your repository without being logged in.
-- `Internal` Only authenticated users of the Woodpecker instance can see this project.
+- `Internal` Only authenticated users of the Woodpecker instance can see this repository.
-- `Private` Only you and other owners of the repository can see this project.
+- `Private` Only you and other owners of the repository can see this repository.

 ## Timeout